 What are taxonomies?

 A taxonomy is a hierarchically arranged structure of descriptive metadata.
 This allows users to navigate and filter the content in their archives using these preset metadata structures.
-The content of a taxonomy can also be used when entering metadata to ensure vocabulary consistency and avoid misspelling and typos (i.e. controlled vocabulary).
+The content of a taxonomy can also be used when entering metadata to ensure vocabulary consistency and avoid misspellings and typos.